 Crispy, nutty and extra syrupy!
-Baklava is a delicious traditional Greek dessert made of layers of crispy golden brown phyllo, filled with chopped nuts and garnished with lemon scented syrup… Just heaven!
-This is a very easy to follow Baklava recipe for you to recreate this traditional sweet delight from scratch.
+Greek Baklava is a delicious traditional dessert made of layers of crispy golden brown phyllo, filled with chopped walnuts and garnished with honey syrup.
+Just heaven!
+This is a very easy classic Greek Baklava recipe for you to recreate this sweet delight from scratch.

-Baklava recipe – All the secrets to make the perfect homemade Baklava the traditional Greek way!
+How to make the perfect homemade Greek Baklava?

 Greek Baklava recipe – Layering the phyllo sheets